cccccody/cccccody.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent graduate of the Master's in Mathematics in Finance program from NYU Courant, and I have accepted the position of Junior Research Scientist at NYU Stern that starts in summer 2021.
+I am a recent graduate of the Master's in Mathematics in Finance program from NYU Courant, and I have accepted a Junior Research Scientist position at NYU Stern that starts in summer 2021.

 About My Name
 ------